Monash-FIT3170/2025W2-Commitment/docs/MAINTENANCE.md

 | GitHub Actions     | CI/CD automation                   | Free for Public Pepos     | None                                       |

-### Redeployment Instructions
-Deployment can be reproduced following the steps in the project’s `README`.
-All environment variables (`.env`), database URIs, and API endpoints are defined in the documentation.

-After Week 12, **no team member is responsible for continuing costs or maintenance**.
-The domain may expire if not renewed.

-- All deployment and setup instructions are preserved in the README.
+## Maintenance and Update Recommendations

-- Interested individuals or teams can:
+Interested individuals or teams can:
-  - Fork the project and redeploy independently.
+  - Fork the project, setup, and redeploy independently.
   - Build upon existing functionality using Docker.
   - Extend the system using the defined API and architecture.

-Future contributors are encouraged to:
-- Address existing **open issues** on GitHub.
-- Explore **migration paths** to modern frameworks (e.g., Next.js, Express, or FastAPI).
-- Refactor code for modularity and long-term scalability.

-## Maintenance and Update Recommendations
+  - All [deployment](/docs/DEPLOYMENT.md) and [setup instructions](/README.md) are preserved in the associated READMEs.

+### Issues

+Although the project has reached the concluding stage in its lifecycle, issues still remain with the current implementation of the system.
+Several issues have been identified by developers and testers that could not be addressed during the lifetime of the project.
+As such these issues still remain and can be addressed by any future developers.
+Issues are divided into either a `bug` or `feature`, these issues can be addressed by any future developers/maintainers.

+All current issues can be found on the [repository issue page](https://github.com/Monash-FIT3170/2025W2-Commitment/issues).

+### Future Work

 Although no active maintenance is planned post-submission, the following updates should be performed if the project is continued:

-### Framework and Dependencies
-- **Meteor:** Regularly update to newer versions to maintain security and compatibility.
-- **Node.js & TypeScript:** Keep aligned with current LTS releases.
-- **Haskell API:** Rebuild against the latest library dependencies and compiler version (GHC).

-### Security
-- Rotate credentials stored in environment variables.
-- Regularly review MongoDB Atlas access rules (IP whitelist, database users).
-- Update base Docker images to minimize vulnerabilities.

-### Infrastructure Improvements
-- Consider moving to a long-term hosting provider (e.g., AWS, Render, or Railway).
-- Automate deployment pipelines with environment-based branching.
-- Enable monitoring/logging using Docker Healthchecks or Prometheus.

-## Future Recommendations

-To ensure long-term viability, maintainability, and modernization, the following recommendations are suggested:

-1. Framework Modernization
+**Framework Modernization**
-   Frontend: Consider migrating from Meteor to a more modern framework such as Next.js or React + Vite for improved performance, modularity, and ecosystem support.
+- Frontend: Consider migrating from Meteor to a more modern framework such as Next.js or React + Vite for improved performance, modularity, and ecosystem support.
-   Backend: Migrate from Haskell to a more maintainable REST or GraphQL backend such as Node.js (Express, NestJS) or Python (FastAPI) if future developers are less familiar with Haskell.
+- Backend: Migrate from Haskell to a more maintainable REST or GraphQL backend such as Node.js (Express, NestJS) or Python (FastAPI) if future developers are less familiar with Haskell.

-2. Infrastructure & Deployment
-    Replace manual deployment scripts with a CI/CD pipeline that automates:
-       - Container image publishing to a registry.
+**Infrastructure & Deployment**
-       - Environment-based deployments (staging vs production).
+- Introduce environment-based deployments (staging vs production).
-       - Rollbacks and monitoring.

-    Move hosting from Nectar to a long-term provider:
+- Move hosting from Nectar to a long-term provider such as AWS.
-       - Render, Fly.io, or Railway for container-based hosting.

-    MongoDB Atlas can remain as-is.
+- Improve the structure of the MongoDB collections.

-3. Testing and Quality Assurance
+**Testing and Quality Assurance**
-   Increase test coverage in both Meteor and Haskell components.
+- Increase test coverage in both Meteor and Haskell components.
-   Integrate automated end-to-end (E2E) tests with tools such as Cypress or Playwright.
+- Integrate automated end-to-end (E2E) tests with tools such as Cypress or Playwright.
-   Add continuous testing to GitHub Actions pipelines.

-4. Documentation and Developer Onboarding
-    Expand the README with:
-       - Architectural diagrams.
-       - API endpoint documentation.
-       - Add a developer onboarding guide with setup scripts for local testing.

-5. Security and Performance
-    Regularly scan Docker images for vulnerabilities.
-    Enable rate limiting or authentication on the API layer.

-6. Long-Term Sustainability
+- Address all the linting and typecheck issues that remain in the repository.

+**Long-Term Sustainability**
-   Consider container orchestration (e.g., Docker Swarm or Kubernetes) if scaling becomes necessary.
+- Consider container orchestration (e.g., Docker Swarm or Kubernetes) if scaling becomes necessary.
-   Implement automated database backups.
+- Implement automated database backups.
-   Introduce structured logging (e.g., via Winston or Bunyan) and monitoring dashboards.
+- Introduce structured logging (e.g., via Winston or Bunyan) and monitoring dashboards.

-## Summary
+## Ending Notes

-- **Post-Semester Ownership:** None (project handed over as-is).
-- **Hosting:** Nectar ARDC instance (to be terminated after semester).
-- **Database:** MongoDB Atlas Free Tier (no ongoing costs).
-- **Domain:** Squarespace, requires yearly renewal.
-- **Deployment:** Fully automated with GitHub Actions and Docker Compose.
-- **Documentation:** Comprehensive setup and deployment guides in the README.

-This plan ensures that any future developer can easily reproduce, redeploy, or extend the system with minimal friction, even after the original team’s departure.
+This project has been the culmination of the work of 15 people over the course of a year.
+For those who plan to continue to maintain this repository please treat it with as much care as those who have developed before you.